open-formulieren/open-forms-sdk/README.rst

 with your own website.

-Open Forms is developed in line with the `Common Ground`_ principles, specificly for municipalities and with a strong focus on usability for both the civilian users and the administrator.
+Open Forms is developed in line with the `Common Ground`_ principles, with many plugins for government usage and with a strong focus on usability for both end users and administrators.

 .. _`formio.js`: https://github.com/formio/formio.js/
 .. _`Common Ground`: https://commonground.nl/